Email Deliverability Guide: 16 Best Practices to Reach More Inboxes

 3. Spam Filters

 This is the software that’s used by ISPs to scan incoming messages.
 It can either mark your message as spam or allow it through.
-A rate of 0.02 percent spam flagging is enough to cause deliverability issues.
-Therefore, even if your emails are top-notch, only a few customers marking your email as spam can cause significant problems.
+A rate of 0.02 percent spam flagging is enough to cause delivery issues.
+Therefore, even if your emails are top-notch, only a few customers marking your email as spam can cause significant email deliverability issues.

 4. Email Bounces